xsodus/order-management-system/QUICKSTART.md

 The database migration and environment configuration are now complete.
 The application can:

-1. ✅ Run with persistent MySQL storage in development
+1. ✅ Run with persistent PostgreSQL storage in development
 2. ✅ Use environment-specific configurations
-3. ✅ Run tests with both SQLite and MySQL
+3. ✅ Run tests with both SQLite and PostgreSQL
 4. ✅ Handle database initialization and migration
 5. ✅ Support Docker-based development workflow